Estrella Galicia: Sponsorship

-Estrella Galicia has sponsored Spanish Formula 1 driver Carlos Sainz Jr. since 2015, first at Toro Rosso in 2015-2017 and at Renault in 2018.
-Beginning in 2019, Estrella Galicia started sponsoring McLaren Racing in a multi-year deal.
-This deal came to an end in 2020.
-The brand also followed Sainz to Scuderia Ferrari, becoming an official partner for the 2021 season.
+Estrella Galicia has sponsored Spanish Formula 1 driver Carlos Sainz Jr. since 2015, first at Toro Rosso in 2015–2017 and at Renault in 2018.
+Beginning in 2019, Estrella Galicia started sponsoring McLaren Racing in a two-year deal.
+The brand followed Sainz to Scuderia Ferrari, becoming an official partner from 2021 to 2023.
+In 2024, Estrella Galicia returned to McLaren as a sponsor.

+Estrella Galicia sponsors several riders in Grand Prix motorcycle racing (MotoGP) with Estrella Galicia 0,0 became the official beer of the championship.
+Beginning in 2025, Estrella Galicia 0,0 started sponsoring Ducati Lenovo Team as the official non-alcoholic beer of the team followed Spanish rider Marc Márquez.